 How To Propagate Peperomia Albovittata

-This is best done at very warm times of the year when temperatures range between 72° and 86° degrees Fahrenheit.
+This is best done at very warm times when temperatures range between 72° and 86° degrees Fahrenheit.

 Remove the bag for an hour or so daily to prevent mold growth.
 Within a couple of weeks, your cuttings should begin showing new growth.

-Peperomia Albovittata Pests or Diseases
+Peperomia Albovitata Pests or Diseases

 This can cause wilting, scabby spots on the leaves, sudden leaf drop, root rot, and even death.

-Is Peperomia Considered Toxic or Poisonous?
+Is Peperomia Considered Toxic, Poisonous or Invasive?

-Suggested Peperomia Albovittata Uses
+Suggested Peperomia Albovittata ‘Piccolo Banda’ Uses

-With their shade loving habits, attractive leaves, and small size, these plants are right at home in an office setting, as a table centerpiece, displayed on a small table or in a dish garden.
+With their shade-loving habits, attractive leaves, and small size, these plants are right at home in an office setting, as a table centerpiece, displayed on a small table, or in a dish garden.